-While Corfu may not have the same busy tourist reputation as islands like Mykonos, Santorini, or Crete, its proximity to the mainland makes it a popular choice for both travelers and locals, and it has just as much charm as the busiest Greek islands.
+While Corfu may not have the same busy tourist reputation as islands like Mykonos, Santorini, or Crete, its proximity to the mainland makes it a popular choice for travelers and locals, and it has just as much charm as the busiest Greek islands.

 Where are the Best Beaches in Corfu?

 We spent two weeks on Corfu, and every day we were out trying to find the very best beaches that Corfu had to offer.
-We went to the north, south, east, and west and found the prettiest beaches in the north part of the island.
+We went to the north, south, east, and west and found the prettiest beaches in the northern part of the island.

 Truly, these Corfu beaches set these beaches apart from the others we have found on the Greek islands.
 Our personal favorites were the ones around Paleokastritsa.
 So much that even when we were staying near the southern part of the island, we were driving over an hour to the north to relax on these beaches.